1. A Dead Rose

 III

-The sun that used to smite9 thee,
+The sun that used to smite

 And mix his glory in thy gorgeous urn